Mark Crispin: Career

 From 1977 to 1988, he was a Systems Programmer at Stanford University.
 He developed the first production PDP-10 96-bit leader ARPANET Network Control Program (NCP) for the WAITS operating system, and wrote or rewrote most of the WAITS ARPAnet protocol suite.
 Prior to that time most systems only supported the original 32-bit leader.
 During that time, he wrote the infamous RFC 748, the only document specifically marked in the RFC index with note date of issue; and a series of Telnet implementations for the Incompatible Timesharing System, WAITS, and TOPS-20 operating systems whose escape behavior was playfully immortalized by Guy Steele in the April 1984 Communications of the ACM as The Telnet Song.

 In the early 1980s, shortly after becoming the Systems Programmer for the Stanford Computer Science Department's TOPS-20 system, he became interested in electronic mail software and systems; thereafter this became his primary focus.
 He became the principal developer of the TOPS-20 mailsystem, and reportedly was still running TOPS-20 systems at his residence in 2009.
 It was at Stanford, in the 1985–88 period, that IMAP was first developed.

 From 1988 to 2008, he was a Software Engineer at the University of Washington, where much of the work in developing and popularizing IMAP and building what became UW IMAP was done.
 He forked UW IMAP into Panda IMAP in May 2008.

 While working at UW, Mark was one of the creators of the simple and portable Unix email program Pine, launched in March 1992.

 In 2005, he wrote RFC 4042, his second April Fools' Day RFC describing UTF-9 and UTF-18, encodings of Unicode optimized for the PDP-10.

 In August 2008, Crispin joined Messaging Architects as a Senior Software Engineer.
 At Messaging Architects, he wrote an entirely new IMAP server based upon a distributed mail store, and extended the MIX format to support stubbing (via a mechanism called virtual mailboxes) and metadata.

+Crispin is the creator of the TOPS-20 Panda distribution, a collection of available TOPS-20 software, which today is runnable on an emulator.